-Just because you have seen one mouse, it doesn’t mean you have an infestation.
+Just because you have seen one mouse doesn’t mean you have an infestation.

-Having said that, seeing mice in the daytime can be a sign that there are more mice around.
+Seeing mice in the daytime can signify more mice around.
 Seeing one mouse should prompt you into some action.
-More on that below…
+More on that is below.

 If You Have Seen Mice During the Day, This is What You Should Do